I want to appeal. What now? Our criminal defense attorneys explain the process:

-Within 30 days of the filing of the Notice of Intent (90 days if you’re denied representation from the State Public Defender), your criminal defense attorney must request court hearing transcripts and the court record.
+Within 30 days of the filing of the Notice of Intent (90 days if you’re denied representation from the State Public Defender), your criminal defense attorney requests court hearing transcripts and the court record.
 Within 60 days of that demand the trial court must provide you or your attorney the court record (everything filed in your trial case) and court reporters must provide your transcripts.
-Often reporters are late and will move the court to allow for an extension.
+Frequently court reporters are late and will move the court to allow for an extension.

 60 days after the defense attorney receives the last transcript either a Motion for Postconviction Relief or a Notice of Appeal is due.
 A motion for postconviction relief is a motion filed with the trial court requesting some sort of relief.
 One of the most common motions filed seeking postconviction relief is to find trial counsel ineffective.
 A Notice of Appeal is simply a notice sent to the court of appeals advising that court that the defendant is seeking relief at the appellate level.

 A postconviction motion must be decided within 60 days of the filing of the motion.
 If the court fails to decide the motion within that timeframe, the defense attorney must request an extension for the trial court to decide the motion.
 If the trial court denies the defendant’s motion, defense counsel must file a notice of appeal within 20 days.

 Finally, after the notice of appeal is filed with the court of appeals, your attorney has 40 days to file the brief arguing your case.
 The respondent (the opposite party – the State) has 30 days to respond to your brief.
 Finally, upon the filing of that brief, your attorney must respond within 15 days.

 Hire a criminal defense attorney to assist you through the appellate process